microsoft/hi-ml/docs/source/software_design_overview.md

 example, [this is the list for all of the InnerEye-related Issues](https://github.com/orgs/microsoft/projects/320).
 Priorities are re-assesed regularly, at least once a week.

 The Issue(s) with highest priority are assigned to an engineer.
-The engineer would then analyze the problem, and possibly request more information to reproduce the problem.
+The engineer will then analyze the problem, and possibly request more information to reproduce the problem.
 Requesting more information is also handled in the GitHub Issue.
 Once the problem is clearly reproduced, the engineer will start to write a fix for the Issue as well as a test that ensures that the fix does indeed solve the reported problem.